abarrak/abarrak.github.io/_i18n/en/_posts/2023-03-31-e2e-treafik-tls-offloading.md

 An interesting usecase I have encountered recently is establishing a secure path (bridge) between [Traefik](https://doc.traefik.io/traefik/) as ingress controller and its destination backends.

-The post addresses `traefik` usage within Kubernetes, however it is applicable to other offerings.
+The post addresses `traefik` usage within Kubernetes, however it is applicable to other setups.

 <!-- post-excerpt -->